 Musya is a graphic designer who creates commercial and non-commercial art for various projects apart from being a street artist.
 She also creates handicrafts and jewelry with her art.

-Like many other artists, her pieces also touch social topics, such as sea pollution, deforestation, global warming, and poverty.
+Like many other artists, her pieces touch on social topics, such as sea pollution, deforestation, global warming, and poverty.
 Additionally, she creates wall art for various hotels, factories, cafes, companies, and international organizations all across the country.

 Tbilisi street art with exact locations

 All the significant street art in Tbilisi is scattered across the city.
 There are only several locations where Tbilisi street art is under one roof; otherwise, you’ll need to know the exact addresses.
-So to make your trip easy, I created a Tbilisi street art map you can save on Google.
+To make your trip easy, I created a Tbilisi street art map you can save on Google.
 Otherwise, browse the gallery sorted by districts of Tbilisi.

 Tbilisi Old Town